We Analyzed the Future Direction of Alcoa Corporation (AA), Here is What We Found

-Alcoa Corporation (NYSE:AA) went down by -0.44% from its latest closing price compared to the recent 1-year high of $98.09.
-The company’s stock price has collected 3.88% of gains in the last five trading sessions.
+Alcoa Corporation (NYSE:AA) went down by -6.19% from its latest closing price compared to the recent 1-year high of $98.09.
+The company’s stock price has collected -1.69% of loss in the last five trading sessions.
 Barron’s reported on 08/27/22 that Alcoa Could Win the Aluminum Wars.
 The Stock Is a Bargain.

 Is It Worth Investing in Alcoa Corporation (NYSE :AA) Right Now?

-Alcoa Corporation (NYSE:AA) scored a price-to-earnings ratio above its average ratio, recording 7.66 x from its present earnings ratio.
+Alcoa Corporation (NYSE:AA) scored a price-to-earnings ratio above its average ratio, recording 7.57 x from its present earnings ratio.
 Plus, the 36-month beta value for AA is at 2.40.
-Opinions of the stock are interesting as 7 analysts out of 15 who provided ratings for Alcoa Corporation declared the stock was a “buy,” while 1 rated the stock as “overweight,” 7 rated it as “hold,” and 0 as “sell.”

 Sponsored